redpanda-data/connect/website/docs/components/inputs/dynamic.md

 To perform CRUD actions on the inputs themselves use POST, DELETE, and GET methods on the `/inputs/{input_id}` endpoint.
-When using POST the body of the request should be a JSON configuration for the input, if the input already exists it will be changed.
+When using POST the body of the request should be a YAML configuration for the input, if the input already exists it will be changed.

 ## Fields